rdooley2/Keylogger-Lab/README.md

 <h1>Keylogger Development in Python using VSCode</h1>

 <h2>Overview</h2>
 This project utilized Visual Studio Code to develop a Keylogger in Python.
-This lab is strictly educational and does not serve malicious use.
+This lab is strictly educational and does not serve malicious purposes.
 This project aimed to achieve the following goals:
 <br><br>
 <ul>
  <li>Understand how Python, or coding languages in general, can interact with our devices</li>